 1851: George Leverson married Henrietta Jonassohn today at Chester-le-Street, a town in County Durham, England

-1859: The New York Times reported that Jews of San Francisco were scheduled to hold a meeting to express their feelings over the kidnapping of “the Mortara child” and the refusal of the papal authorities to return him to his parents.
+1859: It was reported today that Jews of San Francisco were scheduled to hold a meeting to express their feelings over the kidnapping of “the Mortara child” and the refusal of the papal authorities to return him to his parents.
 [The Mortara Affair had a galvanizing effect on Jewish communities throughout the world, especially in Western Europe and the United States.
 The public displays and attempts to get governments to act on behalf of Jewish victims, which is commonplace today, was almost unheard of one hundred and fifty years ago.]

 1859: Heidenheimer, TX, which was named in honor Sampson Heidenheimer who along with his brother Isaac owned grocery stores in Galveston was located along the Santa Fe railway which was chartered today to join Atchison and Topeka, Kansas, with Santa Fe, New Mexico

 1861: Edwin Booth appeared as Shylock for the first time at The Winter Garden in New York City.
 According to the reviewer, “first to last, Mr. Booth preserved with thorough faithfulness the varying passions which from time to time usurped the heart of the Jew.”
 In playing Shylock, Booth was following in the footsteps of his father Junius Brutus Booth who had previously this creation of Shakespeare’s pen.

 1865(15th of Sh'vat, 5625) Tu B'Shvat is observed for the last time during the Civil War.

 1866: Ion Ghica who “was a valuable ally for Yiddish theater in Bucharest” and “on several occasions expressed his favorable view of the quality of acting, and even more of the technical aspects of the Yiddish theater” began serving as Prime Minister of Romania today.